Who we are

 Director and Co-Founder

-Prior to setting up AKAS, Luba headed up Consumer/Audience Insight teams at Cancer Research UK (the largest charity in the UK), at BBC Journalism (the largest international news operation in the world) and at BT Vision (BT’s television arm).
+Prior to setting up AKAS, Luba headed up Consumer/Audience Insight teams BBC Journalism (the largest international news operation in the world), at Cancer Research UK (the largest charity in the UK), and BT Vision (BT’s television arm).
 Luba has also worked internationally with Discovery Networks Europe, the European Commission, The Hallmark Channel (TV) and the Institute for International and Regional Studies, a South-East European thinktank based in Sofia.

 Director and Co-Founder

-Richard Addy is a co-founder and director of the international audience strategy consultancy AKAS (Addy Kassova Audience Strategy Ltd), which he set up with Luba Kassova to help purpose-led organisations in the UK and globally.
+Richard Addy is a co-founder and director of the international audience strategy consultancy AKAS, which he set up with Luba Kassova to help purpose-led organisations in the UK and globally.

 Beyond the media sector, Richard has also worked in the fields of technology, financial services, health and public services.